shadibdair/Java-Design-Pattern/Design Pattern (Java )/what is Design Pattern/README.md

 ---
 ## The Iterator Design Pattern
 #### provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 ---
+## The Proxy Design Pattern
+#### creates a represntative object that controls access to another objcet - whitch maybe remote, expensive to create or in need to be secured.
+### Proxy Variations
+##### Remote Proxy : controls access to a remote object.
+##### Virtual Proxy : Control access to a resource that is expensive to create.
+##### Protection Proxy : Control access to a resource based on access right.
+---